 - The cost-benefit value of any normal form can only be determined by an information owner

-- Only a subject matter expert (SME) can identify the normal form of a set of tables
+- Only a subject matter expert (SME) can identify the normal form of any set of tables

 As an example of reason 1, the table below contains an error which you can see in the last row: an address in Grand Junction, Tennessee has the same ZIP code as the address above it in Grand Junction, Colorado.
 This is clearly a mistake, but without investigating further we cannot know whether the error is with the State or the Zip.

-Breaking City and State off into two separate tables as shown below eliminates any potential for this kind of inconsistency, however the advantage might come at a cost because performance can suffer when applications and reports have to work with 2 tables instead of 1.
+Breaking City and State off into two separate tables as shown here eliminates any potential for this kind of inconsistency, however the advantage might come at a cost because performance can suffer when applications and reports have to query 2 joined tables instead of 1.